Guerrero hits MLB-leading 45th HR, Blue Jays rout Rays 8-1

 Rays outfielder Austin Meadows hit a home run off Trevor Richards in the ninth, his 25th.

-Tampa Bay left-hander Ryan Yarbrough (8-5) allowed seven runs and 10 hits in 2 1/3 innings.
+Tampa Bay left-hander Ryan Yarbrough (8-5) allowed seven runs and 10 hits in 2 1/3 innings of early relief.

+“His stuff, it’s a tick down right now for whatever reason,” Cash said.
+“He’s battling through it.”

 TRAINER’S ROOM

-Rays manager Kevin Cash said INF Brandon Lowe was held out of the starting lineup because his legs are “beat up.”
+Cash said INF Brandon Lowe was held out of the starting lineup because his legs are “beat up.”
 Cash said Lowe was available off the bench.

 ROSTER MOVES